 I have used most backpacking water filters or water treatments over the years, always searching for a lighter, better option.
 Most of them have worked well enough, but there are advantages and disadvantages to all of them.

-- Pump Filters (Katahdyn & MSR Mini Filters) – When I first began hiking on the east coast, and along the Appalachian Trail, these were the most common filters.
-With the cannisters and hoses, mine had its own section of my backpack.
-These are good filters that pump water fast, and often have active carbon that improves the taste of water, but they are heavy and bulky.
+- Pump Filters (Katahdin & MSR Mini Filters) – When I first began hiking on the east coast and along the Appalachian Trail, these were the most common filters.
+With the canisters and hoses, mine had its section of my backpack.
+These are good filters that pump water fast and often have active carbon that improves water taste, but they are heavy and bulky.

-- Gravity Filters (Platypus Gravity Works, Katadyn Gravity Camp)– Gravity filter allows you to hang a bag of water, and take care of other things around camp while the water filters through a single filter and hose.
-It is great for group camping, or when you have time to hang out and wait for the water to filter.
+- Gravity Filters (Platypus Gravity Works, Katadyn Gravity Camp) – Gravity filters allow you to hang a bag of water and take care of other things around camp while the water filters through a single filter and hose.
+It is excellent for group camping or when you have time to hang out and wait for the water to filter.
 I used one on the CDT and liked it a lot.
 It was just a little frustrating when I had to wait for the water to filter.

-- Chemicals (Aqua Mira, Micropur) – Aqua Mira is my treatment of choice when moving fast, although the Sawyer Squeeze is just about as easy.
-I am getting older though, so I am a little more averse to putting any chemicals in my body that are not necessary or fun.
-One note on Chlorine Dioxide is that it also treats viruses.
+- Chemicals (Aqua Mira, Micropur) – Aqua Mira used to be my treatment choice when moving fast, although the Sawyer Squeeze is just about as easy.
+I am getting older, though, so I am a little more averse to putting chemicals in my body that are unnecessary.
+Note that Chlorine Dioxide also treats viruses.

 Sawyer Water Filter Review – My Requirements

-- Bacteria & Protozoa Removal – I am not too concerned about virus removal at this point since I mostly backpack and hike in the US.
-If this changes then I will look at alternatives like the pump filters or chemical treatments.
+- Bacteria & Protozoa Removal – I am not too concerned about virus removal since I mostly backpack and hike in the US.
+If this changes, then I will look at alternatives like pump filters or chemical treatments.

-- Light Weight – Weight is important.
+- Light Weight – Weight is essential.
 Filters and treatments are not that heavy, but a few extra ounces here and there eventually add up to a few extra pounds.